-King Henry Arts Cafe
+Photo used with kind permission from King Henry Arts Cafe

 If you’re looking for the best coffee in Sassafras, then you best visit King Henry Arts Cafe.
 Dating back to the 1920s, the cottage has been renovated and contains several antiques, including a grand four-poster bed.
 Enjoy all-day breakfast indoors or out on the wrap-around patio before meandering through the ferns, over the bridge and past the lake.
 From the coffee to the food and immersive forest views, you will be left feeling like a king or queen.

 Bar, Restaurant, Australian, Pub Grub, Beer, Wine, Cocktails, $$$